mariusciziunas/design-patterns/README.md

 # design-patterns

 This is the code from my Design Patterns(DP) studies.
 This is a short summary from the book "Head First Design Patterns" by Eric Freeman.
 I highly recommend this book to everyone who wants to learn the design patterns.
-Patterns are structured to stay in their own package.
-A class in each package named Test<AnythingElse> is a client to test the pattern.
-This class is a good candidate to dive in, because it has a short description.
+Each pattern is kept in its own package.
+A class in each package named Test<Something> is a client to test the pattern.
+This Test class is a good candidate to dive in, because it has a short description.

 Reasons you have had to change code in your application:
 1. Requirements change